 Whatever your reasons are, to ensure your company's safety when switching a PEO, timing must be of the essence.
 Switching PEOs during certain times of the year might save or increase your costs.
 Therefore, if you plan to change your PEO, it is advisable to consider critical factors such as health insurance fees and payroll taxes.

 If you engage a new service provider at the wrong time, you will likely experience some changes.
-Let's look at some factors to demonstrate this further.
+Let's look at some benefits compliance factors to demonstrate this further.

 Medical Deductibles Reset